40 Productive Things to do When Bored

 12. Organize Items

 You can organize things in your house or apartment.
-You can take a day to all the rooms, or you can choose to do one room per day.
+You can take a day to organize all the rooms or choose to do one room per day.
 Below is an organizer that you could use.

 13. Use Rakuten